-- 1. Approves all trips and visits away from school that involve travel to an international destination and/or might include any physical activity deemed to be of medium or high risk. - 2.
-Is notified of all other trips and visits. - 3.
+- 1. Is notified of all trips and visits away from school that involve travel to an international destination and/or might include any physical activity deemed to be of medium or high risk. - 2.
+Is able to access and scrutinise the details of all trips and visits on EVOLVE. - 3.
 Allocates time and resources for training.